malteriesch/scraper/README.md

 Installation
 -------------------

-* Note that this is tested on Linux only.
+* note that this is tested on Linux only.
 * make sure that you have composer installed.
 * make sure that file_get_contents has the url wrapper enabled